Student Housing vs. Regular Apartments Near U of U: Which Is Actually Better?

 Who regular apartments are best for

-Regular apartments are usually best if you:
+Regular apartments are usually best if you:- Have reliable roommates

 - Want lower rent per person